mikejwhat/azure-policy-testing/README.md

 - **Asynchronously** evaluated
 - **Asynchronously** evaluated with **remediation task** support

 Policy effects, which are **synchronously** evaluated are *Append*, *Deny* and *Modify* (See: [Deny-Route-NextHopVirtualAppliance](./policies/Deny-Route-NextHopVirtualAppliance.json)).
 Basically, the policies already take effect during the PATCH/PUT request.
-Testing them with Azure PowerShell is quiet straightforward and basically just performing a PATCH/PUT request like creating a route (See: [Deny-Route-NextHopVirtualAppliance.Tests.ps1](./tests/Deny-Route-NextHopVirtualAppliance.Tests.ps1)):
+Testing them with Azure PowerShell is quite straightforward and basically just performing a PATCH/PUT request like creating a route (See: [Deny-Route-NextHopVirtualAppliance.Tests.ps1](./tests/Deny-Route-NextHopVirtualAppliance.Tests.ps1)):

 ```powershell
 Context "When route is created or updated" -Tag "deny-route-nexthopvirtualappliance-route-create-update" {